rozbb/strobe-rs/README.md

 Feature flag list:

 * `std` - Necessary for running known-answer tests.
 No need to enable unless you're debugging this crate.
+* `serde` - For serializing/deserializing the Strobe state if needed.
+(Also works with no_std).

 For info on how to omit or include feature flags, see the [cargo docs on features](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#choosing-features).

+**SECURITY NOTE**: Serializing the Strobe state outputs security sensitive data that must be kept private.
+Treat the data as you would a secret/private encryption key.

 Tests
 -----